PE

 What sort of PE language will my child learn at Pennoweth?

-What do Pennoweth’s children think of PE?
+What do Pennoweth’s children think about P.E?

 Useful websites and links: